Political interpretations of The Wonderful Wizard of Oz: Social groups

 Taylor also claimed a sort of iconography for the cyclone: it was used in the 1890s as a metaphor for a political revolution that would transform the drab country into a land of color and unlimited prosperity.
 It was also used by editorial cartoonists of the 1890s to represent political upheaval.

 Dorothy would represent the goodness and innocence of human kind.

+Literary scholar Brian Attebery claimed Mary Elizabeth Lease, a leading activist for the People's Party (Populist) and proto-feminist, to have been the model for Dorothy.

+Others posit that the Tin Man represents the industrial or factory worker, and the Cowardly Lion is a stand-in for William Jennings Bryan or pusillanimous politicians in general.

 Other putative allegorical devices of the book include the Wicked Witch of the West as a figure for the actual American West; if this is true, then the Winged Monkeys could represent another western danger: Native Americans.
 The King of the Winged Monkeys tells Dorothy, "Once we were a free people, living happily in the great forest, flying from tree to tree, eating nuts and fruit and doing just as we pleased without calling anybody master. ...
 This was many years ago, long before Oz came out of the clouds to rule over this land."

-Baum held strong racial views towards Native American peoples, arguing for their genocidal extermination in two editorials published in his newspaper, The Aberdeen Saturday Pioneer, in 1890 and 1891.
-However, some commenters have argued certain passages in The Wonderful Wizard of Oz, published almost a decade later, reflect greater nuance with regard to the plight of Native Americans, containing allegorical references to their treatment.
-In particular, an incident in which Dorothy and company are accosted by “policemen of the forest” and break a cow’s leg and a village church while passing through a strange land “painted in the brightest colors” is suggested to refer to the 1854 Grattan Massacre, precipitated by a missing cow, and the suppression of the Ghost Dance religion respectively.
+Baum called for total extermination of Native Americans, simultaneously condemning their treatment by white settlers, in two editorials published in his newspaper, The Aberdeen Saturday Pioneer, in 1890 and 1891.
+Some commenters argue that passages in The Wonderful Wizard of Oz, published almost a decade later, reflect nuance with regard to the plight of Native Americans, containing allegorical references to their treatment.
+In particular, an incident in which Dorothy and company are accosted by “policemen of the forest” and break a cow's leg and a village church while passing through a strange land “painted in the brightest colors” is suggested to refer to the 1854 Grattan Massacre, precipitated by a missing cow, and the suppression of the Ghost Dance religion respectively.
 Dorothy responds that they were “lucky in not doing these little people any more harm.”

+Baum was also influenced by his mother-in-law, activist Matilda Joslyn Gage, who convinced him to write down his Oz stories.
+Gage has been cited as one of the inspirations for Dorothy, and biographers have drawn correlations between Baum's Good Witch and Gage's feminist writings.